arasgungore/CMPE250-projects/ExcelFed/README.md

 13. Total number of invalid attempts to get a message service.
 14. Total number of canceled attempts including both training and massage attempts.
 15. Total seconds passed during the whole simulation.

-Nadal also showed the courtesy to share the expected output for the input in Table 2 with explanations.
-He also showed the progress of queues and services in Table 3 where the numbers in the parenthesis in the “service” columns represent the number of remaining seconds to finish the process.